mmerickel/gitlab-branch-renamer/README.md

 ### Authentication

-Create a gitlab personal access token and export it into the env:
+Create a gitlab personal access token with `api` scope and export it into the env:

 ```
 $ export GITLAB_TOKEN=...